Willamette Stone: History

 The location of the obelisk is now indicated by a stainless steel marker in Willamette Stone State Heritage Site, an Oregon state park approximately 4 mi west of downtown Portland.
 The site is near Skyline Boulevard, in the West Hills overlooking the Tualatin Valley and the Willamette River watershed.

 The grid defined by the stone extended the Public Land Survey System and was used as the basis of land claims in the Oregon Territory.
 The first marker, a red cedar stake, was placed on the site on June 4, 1851, by John B. Preston, the first Surveyor General of the Oregon Territory.
 Preston was appointed by President Millard Fillmore to create a system for surveying land in the territory; he lost his position in 1853, and "drifted into obscurity."
 The location was chosen such that the baseline would not cross the Columbia River and the meridian would lie west of Vancouver Lake.
 The meridian and baseline were surveyed using solar compasses by James E. Freeman of Wisconsin and William Ives of Michigan.
 Ives surveyed the baseline in both directions and the meridian to the north; Freeman surveyed the meridian to the south.
 The grid system was an extension of the system used in the Northwest Territory proposed by Thomas Jefferson.
 The Willamette Stone marked the location of the first townships and ranges north and south of the marker.

 The Department of Interior replaced the stake with a stone obelisk on July 25, 1885.
 On two sides, the stone was marked with the words "BASE" and "LINE", while on the other two sides it was marked with the words "WILL." and "MER."
 As the stone was vandalized in the 1980s, the federal government replaced it with the current marker.
 An accompanying bronze plaque was also placed by the State of Oregon which read:

-Beginning here, the Willamette meridian was established running north to Puget Sound and south to the California border, and the baseline was established running east to the Idaho border and west to the Pacific Ocean.As part of the replacement project, the park was also improved which included adding signage, information boards, and improving the trail and parking areas.
+Beginning here, the Willamette meridian was established running north to the Canadian Border and south to the California border, and the baseline was established running east to the Idaho border and west to the Pacific Ocean.As part of the replacement project, the park was also improved which included adding signage, information boards, and improving the trail and parking areas.
 The park was re-dedicated by Governor Vic Atiyeh in 1988.